-When choosing a cooking range, slide-in and drop-in are two models which may appear to be similar, but each style has unique design features with different installation requirements.
+Among your options when choosing a cooking range, slide-in and drop-in are two variations that appear to be similar, but which have unique design features with different installation requirements.

-A freestanding range is the most popular with consumers for several reasons, but for those who prefer a custom kitchen look, a slide-in range or drop-in model is a nice alternative.
+Freestanding ranges are by far most popular style with consumers for several reasons, but for those who prefer a custom kitchen look, a slide-in range or drop-in model is a nice alternative.
 Either of these two styles will give the kitchen a more streamlined look, since the range blends fairly seamlessly with the base cabinets.
-But there are differences between them, and installation requirements vary, so be prepared hire a contractor to set-up your new stove, if necessary.
+But there are differences between the two styles, and installation requirements vary, so be prepared hire a contractor to set-up your new stove, if necessary.

-A slide-in cooking range has contoured sides with a slightly-protruding cooktop, which allows the installer to slide it in between the cabinets so that the cooktop rests on top of the countertop on each side.
+A slide-in cooking range has contoured sides with a slightly-protruding cooktop, which allows the installer to slide it in between two adjoining cabinets so that the cooktop rests on top of the countertop on each side.

-There must be cabinets on each side of this range model, since the side panels are not finished as found on a freestanding stove, but have alignment grooves.
-Slide-in models usually have a bottom drawer below the oven for storing cookware, that is part of the stove.
-This model looks customized with the cabinetry when compared to a freestanding range.
+There must be base cabinets positioned on each side of this range model.
+The range's side panels are not finished as they are on freestanding stoves, but instead have alignment grooves to assist with installation.
+Slide-in models usually have a built-in bottom drawer below the oven chamber for storing cookware.
+Slide-in ranges offer a more customized look with cabinetry when compared to freestanding ranges.

 In addition to a freestanding range, you also have the option of using installing a burner cooktop in a countertop, with a wall oven located elsewhere in the kitchen within a wall cabinet.
-This kind of installation usually requires professional installation for the electrical and to ensure a good fit for the wall oven within the cabinetry.
+This kind of installation usually requires professional installation for the electrical or gas hookups and to ensure that the wall over fits perfectly within the cabinetry.

-Sizes vary for cooktops, but there is a wide range of element configuration available.
-Wall ovens also vary in size and baking functions and cooking technology, so review your needs and always ensure your kitchen area meets the unit's size and installation requirements before you buy an oven.
+Sizes vary for burner cooktops, but there is a wide range of element configuration available.
+Wall ovens also vary by size, baking functions, and cooking technology, so review your needs and always ensure your kitchen area meets the unit's size and installation requirements before you buy an oven.